-Help is installed with the software and is easily accessed by pressing F1, by clicking the button, or by selecting the Help | Help Topics menu option.
-Help includes detailed information regarding specific programs.
-Pressing F1 or clicking the button opens Help for the window you are currently using.
+Help is installed with the software and is easily accessed by pressing F1, by clicking the button, or in the Quick Launch by searching for and selecting "Help Topics."
+Help includes detailed information regarding specific applications and features.
+Clicking the button opens the relevant Help topic for the window you are currently using.
 Many times, reading the appropriate Help topic may be the fastest way to find your answer.

-Technical Support
+Tabs3 Support

-Tabs3 provides some of the best technical support in the industry.
+Tabs3 Software provides some of the best support in the industry.
 Service to our customers is extremely important to us-so much so that our motto is: